-- Step 2 In the IP Camera Activation text field, enter the password to activate the IP camera (s) connected to the device. - Step 3 Click OK to save the password and activate the device. - Step 4 When the device is activated, the system pops up the message box to remind you to remember the password.
+Step 2 Click OK to save the password and activate the device.

+Step 3 When the device is activated, the system pops up the message box to remind you to remember the password.
 And you can click Yes to continue to export the GUID file for the future password resetting.

-Figure 2-3 Export GUID File Remind
+Figure 2-3 Export GUIDE File Remind

-Step 5 Insert the U flash disk to your device, and export the GUID file to the U flash disk in the Reset Password interface.
+Step 4 Insert the U-flash disk to your device, and export the GUID file to the U-flash disk in the Reset Password interface.
 Please refer to Chapter 2.1.5 Resetting Your Password for the instructions of password resetting.